 With March Madness starting in full force this week, office workplaces will be focused on one thing — their NCAA Tournament brackets.
+The fortnight typically ends with a retrospective of all the highlights running against a backdrop of the iconic song, “One Shining Moment.”
 Written by and starring Andy Wasif, here’s a retrospective of one such office from last year.

 So, are you feeling good?
 Have you studied your spread sheets, win charts, RPI graphs; consulted with your insiders, your psychics, your “rain men”; input your numbers into the supercomputer specifically designed to come within the smallest of percentages of you ever having a girlfriend?